-Subsequent measurement of loans and borrowings
+Subsequent measurement of loans and borrowings, trade and other payables

-After initial recognition, loans and borrowings are subsequently measured at amortized cost using the effective interest rate ("EIR") method.
+After initial recognition, loans and borrowings, trade and other payables are subsequently measured at amortized cost using the effective interest rate ("EIR") method.
 Gains and losses are recognized in the statement of profit or loss and comprehensive income when the liabilities are derecognized as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fee or costs that are an integral part of the EIR.
 The EIR amortization is included in finance costs in the statement of profit or loss and other comprehensive income.